-- A. The Investment Plan is a member-directed 401(a) program selected by employees in lieu of participation in the defined benefit program of the Florida Retirement System.
+- A. The Investment Plan is a member-directed 401(a) program for employees who selected to participate, or who defaulted into the plan, in lieu of participation in the defined benefit program of the Florida Retirement System.
 Investment Plan benefits accrue in individual accounts that are member-directed, portable and funded by employee and employer contributions and earnings.
 In accordance with Section 121.4501(15)(b), Florida Statutes, members and beneficiaries bear the investment risks and reap the rewards that result when they exercise control over investments in their accounts.
-Fluctuations in investment returns directly affect members' benefits. - B. The State Board of Administration (Board), Division of Retirement and affected employers administer the Investment Plan.
+Fluctuations in investment returns directly affect members' benefits. - B. The State Board of Administration (Board), Division of Retirement, and affected employers administer the Investment Plan.
 The Board designs educational services to assist employers, eligible employees, members and beneficiaries.
 The State Legislature has the responsibility for setting contribution levels and providing statutory guidance for the administration of the Investment Plan.